axvr/code-dump/README.md

 * **[GNOME Theme Switcher]** - A simple bash script to allow modifying a large number of GNOME settings at once, esentially creating "complete themes".
 For more info [see here](https://www.reddit.com/r/unixporn/comments/73l9qg/gnome_script_to_switch_gnome_themes/).
+* **[Font Installer]** - A shell script to make installing fonts on Unix-like operating systems easier.
+The previous solutions all had problems, for example if installing through a package manager, the packages will have different names depending on the repository used.

 ### Some incomplete/deprecated programs